Melissa Barber Counselling

 Displacement and the search for home

-I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and adhere to its ethical framework.
+I am an accredited member of the British Association of Counselling and Psychotherapy (BACP) and adhere to its ethical framework.

 Providing online counselling ethically and safely during the coronavirus pandemic